aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 =============

 An ABOUT file is an YAML formatted text file.
-The key for the licenses field and the license_expression are dejacode license key.
+The key for the licenses field and the license_expression are ScanCode license key.

 ABOUT file name
 ---------------